quicwg/base-drafts/draft-ietf-quic-http.md

 The CANCEL_PUSH frame carries a Push ID encoded as a variable-length integer.
 The Push ID identifies the server push that is being cancelled; see
-{{frame-push-promise}}.
+{{server-push}}.
 If a CANCEL_PUSH frame is received which references a Push ID greater than currently allowed on the connection, this MUST be treated as a connection error of type H3_ID_ERROR.

 If the client receives a CANCEL_PUSH frame, that frame might identify a Push ID that has not yet been mentioned by a PUSH_PROMISE frame due to reordering.
 If a